 There are right-triangles with integral lengths, the best known being [3, 4, 5].
-Such triplets of integers [a, b, c] that satisfy Eq.
-1.1 are denoted Pythagorean triplets, which may be verified using Euclid's formula (Eq.
-2.3).
+Such triplets of integers [a, b, c] that satisfy the Pythagorean formula (Eq.
+1.1) are denoted Pythagorean triplets, which may be verified using Euclid's formula (Eq.
+1.4).

 To form triangles with perfect 90° angles, the lengths need to satisfy Eq.
 1.1.
-Such triangles are also useful in constructing buildings or roads made from of bricks uniform in size.
+Such triangles are also useful in constructing buildings or roads made from of bricks having a uniform size.

 Public-private key Security: An important application of prime numbers is public-private key (RSA) encryption, essential for internet security applications (e.g., online banking).
-To send secure messages the security (i.e., utility) of the internet is dependent on key encryption.25 Most people assume this is done by a personal login and passwords.
+To send secure messages the security (i.e., utility) of the internet is dependent on key encryption.26 Most people assume this is done by a personal login and passwords.
 Passwords are simply not secure, for many reasons.
-The proper method depends on factoring integers formed from products of primes having thousands of digits.26 The security is based on the relative ease in multiplying large primes, but the virtual impossibility of factoring them.
+The proper method depends on factoring integers formed from products of primes having thousands of bits.27 The security is based on the relative ease in multiplying large primes, but the virtual impossibility of factoring them.